 Taking time to think about what a great product would be fit for that location is the first place to start if you own the venue.
 If nothing sticks then perhaps selling it for redevelopment is an option and go and move location, it is much easier selling something that firstly everyone needs and secondly is in the right location, as opposed to trying to flog a dead horse!

-If you have a problem with your marketing or your business and are reading this, please email me firstname.lastname@example.org and we can arrange a conversation to discuss if I can help you and your business or book below.Book 15 Minutes Consult With Me Free Here
+If you have a problem with your marketing or your business and are reading this, please email me email@example.com and we can arrange a conversation to discuss if we can help your business.

 Great picture from https://www.pexels.com/photo/mountains-nature-arrow-guide-66100/